maroua-briki/MFs-microfrontends/README.md

 # microfrontends
-this repo contains all the microfrontends for : Project Management Tool these MFs are developped with SINGLE-SPA which is a framework for bringing together multiple JavaScript microfrontends in a frontend application
+this repo contains all the microfrontends for : Project Management Tool
+<br/>these MFs are developped with SINGLE-SPA which is a framework for bringing together multiple JavaScript microfrontends in a frontend application
-                              Angular : version : 9.1.7
+                           <br/>   Angular : version : 9.1.7

 To learn more about single SPA you can visit this rich documentation : https://single-spa.js.org/docs/getting-started-overview